DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/10-connectingusingqStudio.md

 ![Add Server Connection](workshop/graphics/Servers_qStudio1.png)

 You will then see a pop-up showing the server properties.
-This is where you will add the information from the connection string.
+This is where you will add the information from the connection string (details below in the next step).

 ![Server Properties](workshop/graphics/Server_Properties1.png)